Stonegard: History

 When Stonegard was but one of many bands trying to make it, one of their means to promote themselves were through the Norwegian website NRK Urørt which helps unsigned bands, singers and musicians.
 Their page was quite popular, and it helped them make a name for themselves.
-The Stonegard page is now taken down, as they are no longer an unsigned band.

-Their motto is "Mer metal til folket", which means "More metal to the people".
-Stonegard is also strongly against drugs.
+Their motto is "Mer metal til folket", which translates to "More metal to the people."
+Stonegard was strongly against drugs.

 Several Stonegard music videos have run on the popular Norwegian TV show Svisj and the pay-channel ZTV.
-From Arrows, the songs "Barricades", "Arrows" and "Hunter" received air time throughout 2005, as did From Dusk till Doom, the title track of their second album, in 2008.
+From Arrows, the songs "Barricades", "Arrows" and "Hunter" received air time throughout 2005, as did the title track of their second album From Dusk till Doom in 2008.

-In 2008 the band toured Europe with Enslaved.